espruino/BangleApps/apps/gipy/README.md

 Few settings for now (feel free to suggest me more) :

 - lost distance : at which distance from path are you considered to be lost ?
+- buzz on turns : should the watch buzz when reaching a waypoint ?
+- disable bluetooth : turn bluetooth off completely to try to save some power.
+- power lcd off : turn lcd off after 30 seconds to save power. the watch will wake up when reaching waypoints and when you touch the screen.

 ### Caveats